Skip to main content

 Starter Direction

-For a practical on-ramp, start with the existing Codex Desktop Agent Setup workshop.
+For a practical on-ramp, start with the existing Codex Workshop.
 It is the shortest path in this repo from installation to real repository work.
 From there, connect this case study to:

 Citations